 Safe Zones are confidential and safe environments for lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals.
 The Safe Zone symbol displayed around the campus identifies individuals who are compassionate, understanding, and committed to helping create an open and accepting environment for all in the COCC community.
 Several members of the Campus Public Safety Department have attended Safe Zone training and are available to speak with.
-For more information, please see the Multicultural Department.
+For more information, please contact the Office of Diversity and Inclusion.

 Oregon Sex Offender Registry